jill-lau-data/Vancouver_Gas_Price_Analysis/analysis/README.md

 1. **Grab the Data**: Make sure you’ve run the [Google Apps Script Gas Price Fetcher](https://github.com/jill-lau-data/vancouver_gas_price/blob/main/fetcher/README.md) to get your gas price data into a Google Sheet.
 Export it as a CSV and save it somewhere handy.
 2. **Set Up Python**: Install the tools you need—check out the `requirements.txt` file and run `pip install -r requirements.txt` in your terminal.
 It’s like prepping your kitchen before cooking! 🍲
 3. **Open the Notebook**: Fire up Jupyter Notebook (or JupyterLab) and open `Vancouver Gas Price Analysis.ipynb`.
 4. **Run the Code**: Follow the steps in the notebook—load your data, play with the charts, and see what pops up!
-The output folder (`outputs/`) will fill up with cool visuals like heatmaps and interaction plots.
 5. **Explore the Findings**: Check if Richmond’s night prices (maybe around 149.8 cents/liter at 11 PM!) beat the rest.
 Let me know what you think! 😄

 ## What’s Inside? 📋